-- Local Government is the enforcement agency for most of the Food Act.
-Under the Act the Shire has Environmental Health Officers, as appointed authorised officers, who have responsibilities under the Food Act 2008 for the administration, monitoring and enforcement of food safety legislation.
+- Local Government and the WA Department of Health both have Environmental Health Officers, as appointed authorised officers, who have responsibilities under the Food Act 2008 for the administration, monitoring and enforcement of food safety legislation.

 - The Shire of Northam is responsible for

 - food businesses,

 - animal food processing premises, and

 - retail pet meat shops located in the Shire.

 - The WA Department of Health is responsible for

 - Public hospital food business

 - Dairy primary production business

 - Dairy processing business

 - Dairy transport business

 - Primary production & manufacturing of seafood which includes bivalve molluscs.

+- WA Department of Health is responsible for ensuring compliance with the labelling and composition requirements under the Food Standards Code and for co-ordinating investigation of food-borne illness outbreaks.

-What are the powers of authorised officers?
+What are the powers of authorised persons?